 As when trying to maintain a target rate of acceleration or deceleration (see KB post), when trying to maintain a target constant speed, the diagram tool is a great way to obtain instant feedback as you fine-tune your simulation.

-Tags: Constant speed, uniform speed, uniform motion, slowing down, speeding up, steady speed.
+Tags: Constant speed, uniform speed, constant velocity, uniform velocity, uniform motion, slowing down, speeding up, steady speed.

 © 2018 vCRASH, Americas, Inc. All Rights Reserved